Difference Between Business Intelligence and Business Analytics

 What is business analytics

-As per the business analytics definition, it is the process where you take the data that you get from business intelligence tools and convert it to actionable and, thus, useful insights.
-The commonest methods used in business analytics are data mining, forecasting, aggregation, and visualization.
-Business analytics professionals often work with data scientists so that they can make sense of the data they have and thus come up with the right strategies.
-Many consider business analytics to be a subset of business intelligence.
+As per the business analytics tools definition, it is the process where you take the data that you get from business intelligence tools and convert it to actionable and, thus, useful insights.
+The commonest methods used in business analytics tools are data mining, forecasting, aggregation, and visualization.

 Popular BA Tools: